 Chronic kidney disease

-You may also have your electrolytes tested if you're taking diuretics or other drugs that cause you to lose water.
+You may also have your electrolytes tested if you're taking diuretics or other medicines that cause you to lose water.

-Your doctors may also order this test if you collapse while playing sports or exercising, or if you are hospitalized for a heat-related illness.
+Your healthcare providers may also order this test if you collapse while playing sports or exercising, or if you are hospitalized for a heat-related illness.
 Because you lose electrolytes as you sweat, dehydration can sometimes lead to a dangerous electrolyte imbalance.

 What other tests might I have along with this test?

-Your doctor may also order a urine test for chloride, a blood test for glucose, or a basic urinalysis.
+Your healthcare provider may also order a urine test for chloride, a blood test for glucose, or a basic urinalysis.
 If you've had a heart attack, you may also get an electrocardiogram, or EKG, along with an electrolyte test.
-Your doctor may also order other blood tests to see how well your kidneys are working.
+Your healthcare provider may also order other blood tests to see how well your kidneys are working.